chrismooreproductions/zone-demo/README.md

 ## Interesting things

-The app is animated (well, it's actually an animated transformation) using the withFade HOC in ./src/animated.
+The app is animated (well, it's actually an animated transformation) using the ~~withFade HOC~~ Fade component in ./src/animated.
 The Sidebar components then the movies are transitioned in using transition delay to give a rather fetching swoosh effect when the page loads :).